etiennestuder/gradle-jooq-plugin/README.md

 # Migration

+## Migrating from jOOQ plugin 6.x to 7.x

+When migrating your build from jOOQ plugin 6.x to 7.x, follow these steps:

+- Ensure you configure the gradle-jooq-plugin with at least jOOQ version 3.16.0 (or just use the implicit default)

 ## Migrating from jOOQ plugin 5.x to 6.x

 When migrating your build from jOOQ plugin 5.x to 6.x, follow these steps: